btruong117/NSGs-and-Network-Protocols-in-Azure/README.md

   <li>touch -> Creates a file at the given location</li>
   <li>nano -> In built Linux text editor</li>
 </ul>
 <p>The more commands you enter into the terminal, the more traffic can be seen in the Wireshark capture.
+Notice how you only see new traffic when you enter input into the terminal.
+It is not a constant stream of information.
 Once you are done experimenting, you can end the ssh connection by typing exit.</p>